angelineolapa/MLOpsZoomcamp/README.md

 # MLOpsZoomcamp
-Collection of all homework assignments for the MLOps Zoomcamps course by DataTalksClub.
+Collection of all homework assignments for the [MLOps Zoomcamp](https://github.com/DataTalksClub/mlops-zoomcamp) course by DataTalksClub.